jl6684/vrh/DataMenu.md

 - **Multiple parsing attempts** for CSVs
 - **Column count verification** for each row
 - **Configurable missing data handling** via `-md` or `--missing-data` argument
-- **Dynamic worksheet validation** for Google Sheets: if a worksheet is not found, the error will list all available worksheet names.
+- **Dynamic worksheet validation** for Google Sheets: if a worksheet is not found, the error will list all available worksheet names
+- **Comprehensive data integrity validation** including year range and text field validation
+- **Automatic delimiter normalization** (commas, pipes, "and" → "&")
+- **Column shift detection** to identify unquoted commas in data fields
+- **Pre-import CSV structure checking** to validate column counts before processing

 ## Troubleshooting

 ### Common Issues:
-1. **File Not Found**: Check that the file exists in the `data-for-import` folder
+1. **File Not Found**: Check that the file exists in the `data-for-import` folder or its subfolders
 2. **Permission Errors**: Ensure the Django application has read access to the file
 3. **Data Format Errors**: Verify that `year` and `price` columns contain valid integers
 4. **Encoding Issues**: Make sure the file is saved with UTF-8 encoding